 Once you have done so, you will see that you can fold a layer of fabric like above and then you will see the Tula logo.

 As you can see, the Tula free to grow baby carrier is easy to adjust and therefore a handy carrier that grows with your child.
-Adjusting speaks for itself and you can feel very well when you need to set the carry bag slightly higher or lower and when you can move on to the next width position.
+Adjusting speaks for itself and you can feel very confident when you need to set the carry bag slightly higher or lower and when you can move on to the next width position.
 It is important to always use the push buttons symmetrically, so if you use the middle position on the left, then use the middle position on the right.

 Wearing a newborn baby in the Tula free to grow baby carrier.

 At the very beginning, with a newborn baby, the neck stability of a baby is still very unstable.
 This is logical because your baby must first develop this stability.
 This is already happening smoothly and after a few weeks/months, you will already see that your child can keep his or her neck stable and slowly start to move his or her head to the left and right.
 Well, it wants to be that right at the beginning, the neck stability is very fragile and you are inclined to continue to support the head during wearing.
 In the case of a baby sling, a siren is often rolled into the edge of the baby sling, so that there is a kind of cushion in the child's neck that provides extra support.
-Well, we have found a trick to applying this to the Tula free to grow baby carrier too, and then not necessarily with a scuffcloth, but with the sleeping hood/sun hood that comes with the baby carrier.
-Below we will show you, through step-by-step photos, how this neck roll can make the sleeping cap of your Tula free to grow baby carrier.
+Well, we have found a trick to applying this to the Tula free to grow baby carrier too, with the sleeping hood/sun hood that comes with the baby carrier.
+Below we will show you, through step-by-step photos, how this neck roll can be the sleeping cap of your Tula free to grow baby carrier.

 How do you make a neck roll from the sleeping cap of the Tula free to grow?